Nonlinear input-output analysis of transitional shear flows using small-signal finite-gain $\mathcal{L}_p$ stability: Introduction

 We will use linear matrix inequalities (LMI) and sum-of-squares (SOS) to search for Lyapunov functions of unforced systems to certify nonlinear SSFG $\mathcal{L}_p$ stability.
-LMI has been widely used in nonlinear stability analysis of shear flows \citep{kalur2021nonlinear,Liu2020PRE,kalur2020stability,kalur2022estimating}.
-We will use quadratic constraints to describe the local upper bounds of nonlinearity as Ref. \citep{Liu2020PRE}, which can then be directly included in LMI to search for a Lyapunov function certifying the nonlinear input-output $\mathcal{L}_p$ stability against a finite forcing amplitude.
-The Lyapunov function of the unforced system can also be found by SOS optimization, which explicitly accounts for the quadratic nonlinearity of fluid systems and has been previously used for rigorous verification of global stability beyond conservative energy-based stability analysis \cite{chernyshenko2014polynomial,GOULART2012692,huang2015sum}.
+LMI has been widely used in nonlinear stability analysis of shear flows \citep{kalur2021nonlinear,Liu2020PRE,kalur2020stability,kalur2022estimating,ahmadi2019framework}.
+We will use quadratic constraints to describe the local upper bounds of nonlinearity as Ref. \citep{Liu2020PRE}, which can then be directly included in LMI to certify the nonlinear input-output $\mathcal{L}_p$ stability against a finite forcing amplitude.
+The Lyapunov function of the unforced system can also be found by SOS optimization, which explicitly accounts for the quadratic nonlinearity of fluid systems.
+The SOS method has been previously used for rigorous verification of global stability beyond conservative energy-based stability analysis \cite{chernyshenko2014polynomial,GOULART2012692,huang2015sum,fuentes2022global}.
 Here, we will search the Lyapunov function of unforced systems by LMI and SOS to certify the nonlinear SSFG $\mathcal{L}_p$ stability, identifying the permissible forcing amplitude and finite input-output $\mathcal{L}_p$ gain.

 The paper is organized as follows.
 Sec. \ref{sec:Problem setup} introduces the nine-mode shear flow model and the nonlinear SSFG $\mathcal{L}_p$ stability theorem to determine permissible forcing amplitudes below which a finite input-output $\mathcal{L}_p$ gain can be maintained.
-It also presents the methods used to search for a Lyapunov function of the unforced nonlinear system to certify SSFG $\mathcal{L}_p$ stability, including LMI and SOS optimizations.
-In Sec. \ref{sec:nonlinear}, we validate our SSFG $\mathcal{L}_p$ stability prediction with numerical simulations and compare input-output gain over the Reynolds number based on SSFG $\mathcal{L}_p$ stability with that predicted by various linear input-output analyses (linear finite-gain $\mathcal{L}_p$ and linear $\mathcal{L}_2$ stability).
+It also presents the methods used to search for a Lyapunov function of the unforced nonlinear system to certify SSFG $\mathcal{L}_p$ stability, including LMI and SOS approaches.
+In Sec. \ref{sec:nonlinear}, we validate our SSFG $\mathcal{L}_p$ stability prediction with numerical simulations and compare input-output gain over the Reynolds number based on SSFG $\mathcal{L}_p$ stability with that predicted by various linear input-output analyses (linear finite-gain $\mathcal{L}_p$ stability and linear $\mathcal{L}_2$ stability).
 We also compare the permissible forcing amplitude from the SSFG $\mathcal{L}_p$ stability theorem with that found through extensive numerical simulations and bisection search.
 Finally, the conclusions are presented in Sec. \ref{sec:conclusion}.